paulbaumgarten/pbaumgarten.com/igcse-compsci/unit-3-data-and-logic.md

 * Complete the walk through example, converting a logic diagram to a truth table, as a class (3.5.1 on page 29/30).
 * Individually produce the truth tables for the logic diagram questions in activity 3.2 on page 30.

+---

 ## Produce circuits from equations

 Any logic circuit can be expressed as a diagram or as an equation.
 You need to be able to convert one to the other.

+One small but crucial detail to ask before we go any further is *order of precedence*.
+Intuitively from maths we may understand that backets are resolved first, but what about other situations?
+For instance given X = NOT A AND B... is it (NOT A) AND B.... or is it NOT (A AND B)... ?

+So with that in mind, you should know that the order of precedencee is 1st parenthesis, 2nd NOT, 3rd AND, 4th OR.

+Let's do some questions...

 ![](img/circuit-equation-questions.PNG)